 Journal Citation Reports via Web of Science

-You can access Journal Citation Reports (JCR), a product of Thomson Reuters, via Web of Science (look for the link at the top of the page).
+You can access Journal Citation Reports (JCR), a product of Thomson Reuters, via Web of Science (look for the link to Journal Citation Reports under Products in the upper right at the top of the page).
 Published annually, JCR provides a number of journal impact measurements for journals in the sciences and social sciences.
-Reported metrics include Impact Factor, 5-year Impact Factor, Immediacy Index, and others.
+Reported metrics include Impact Factor, 5-year Impact Factor, Immediacy Index, Journal Citation Indicator, and others.
 Since 2007, JCR has also included Eigenfactor Metrics.

 Google Scholar Metrics